How to Create a Social Media Content Plan That Actually Gets Results

 You can tie this into your email marketing strategy —you use social posts to drive people into your list.

 Also, once people engage, retarget them with paid posts or ads.
-That’s where Organic Social vs. Paid Social: Where Should You Focus First? becomes relevant.
+That’s where organic social and paid social become relevant.
 You need both — strong organic content to attract, and selective paid support to scale.

 A content plan isn’t “set and forget.”
 You must track performance and adjust.